 This, in effect, gives us a “buy low, sell high” setup that actually works: we simply buy our CEFs when they trade at unusual discounts and then sell when those discounts flip to premiums!
 And you get paid pretty well to ride that particular train, with payouts like HQL’s 7.9% yield.

 Put, say, $300K in HQL, get $1,975 per month, then sell later at a profit?
 This is why investors—particularly billionaire investors—love CEFs!

 How to Buy in 3 Simple Steps

 The first step to participating in the CEF market is easy: open a brokerage account.
 Any brokerage that lets you buy and sell shares will also allow you to buy and sell CEFs.
 And now that many trading platforms require a low (or no) minimum to open an account, along with zero brokerage fees, there’s really no barrier to anyone getting into CEFs.

 After you’ve opened your account, you’ll need to select the best CEF for you.
 There are a lot of things to consider in this step, so take your time and do your research.
 (I’ll give you some proven, actionable tips for picking the best of these funds—and avoiding the laggards, in “Indestructible Income.”)

-In the dividend desert we’re facing—and are likely to be facing for years—this in-depth report is must-reading.
-The CEF-picking strategies I give you, and the 5 funds I reveal, are the key to grabbing dividends 5-TIMES bigger than what the typical S&P 500 stock pays.
+In the dividend desert we’re facing—and are likely to be facing for years—this in-depth report is a must-read.
+The CEF-picking strategies I give you, and the 5 funds I reveal, are the keys to grabbing dividends 5-TIMES bigger than what the typical S&P 500 stock pays.

 With payouts like those, you could unlock the “retirement holy grail”: the ability to live on dividends alone!
 Go right here to get this exclusive free report and start boosting your dividend income today.